 FESBAL channels most of the requests for food submitted to any of the Ebro Puleva companies in Spain.
-In 2007, the Foundation made donations of food valued at 314,000 euro to this entity: partly in food, which, if put on the market, would have had a value of 234,000 euro, and a further 80,000 in cash, which the different provincial food banks can invest as necessary to provide the assistance, buying vans to deliver food or other tangible assets required for management of the stores.

-The Ebro Puleva Foundation has also financed the participation of 14 food banks in the Workshops for Improvement of Transparency and Good Management Practices run by Fundación Lealtad, with a view to improving the perception of FESBAL by other foundations, companies and associations and to implement the principles of transparency and good practices in their management.
+In 2008, the Foundation made donations of Group products, which, if put on the market, would have had a value of 466,000 euro.
+The Ebro Puleva Foundation also continued financing the participation of 14 food banks in the Workshops for Improvement of Transparency and Good Management Practices run by Fundación Lealtad, to implement the principles of transparency and good practices in their management.

 Our subsidiary Riviana has a similar initiative in the United States, donating its rice products to different local food banks, including those of Houston, Memphis and Arkansas.
-In 2007, the value of these donations was 130,000 US dollars.
+In 2008, the value of these donations was 746,840 dollars.